apache/royale-docs/features/item-renderers.md

 permalink: /features/item-renderers
 ---

-# ItemRenderers
+# Item Renderers

 Visual representation of data items in lists and other collection components

-Collections of data are composed by objects or items.
-Several components in Royale can show collections of data to the user like _List_, _DataGrid_, _TabBar_ or _ButtonBar_.
+Collections of data contain objects or items.
+Several components in Royale, like _List_, _DataGrid_, _TabBar_ or _ButtonBar_, can show collections of data to the user in different ways.
 Those components need to describe each item and adapt the visaluzation to the data inside each object.
-Apache Royale uses Item Renderers components along with the before mentioned collection components to realize the visualization of each piece of data stored in each collection object.
+Apache Royale uses **Item Renderer** components to render, or visualize, each piece of data in each collection object in a collection component.

 ## Inline

-Although Item Renders use to be declared in a separate file (and this is the recommended way), you can also declare an item renderer inline for convenience:
+The standard method is to declare an item renderer in a separate file which you then import into the component where you will be displaying the rendered data, but you can also declare an item renderer inline for convenience:

 ```mxml
 <j:DataContainer width="100%" labelField="name" dataProvider="{dataList}">